Frequently Asked Questions

 Can I receive financial aid at more than one college?

-No. You can only receive financial aid at one college during the same enrollment period.
+Due to federal regulations, students can only receive financial aid from one college during the same enrollment period.

 What if I am not eligible for financial aid?